davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Output prepostfix
   For the values :guilabel:`Postfix with repo` and :guilabel:`Prefix with repo`, the output file path for each repository found is as specified for the case :ref:`input-is-repo`.

-  The value :guilabel:`No prefix or postfix` behaves differently.
-For this option, only a single output file is generated in the input folder path.
+The value :guilabel:`No prefix or postfix` is disabled in this case.

-  The contents of this file is depends on the output format.

-  For output format Excel, the Excel file contains the analysis results for each individual repository seperated from the other repositories in a single Excel file.
-Each worksheet has an additional column which specifies the name of the repository.
-No blame worksheets are generated.

 Search depth
   Positive integer value that represents the number of levels of subfolders that is searched for repositories, *default* ``5``.
-For depth ``1``, only the repository in the input folder path, if present, is analysed.
+For depth ``1``, only the repository in the input folder path, if present, is analyzed.

+The remaining options are as specified for the case :ref:`input-is-repo`.

 Output generation and formatting